DC Preservation Catalog Online

 By combining these filters and applying them to the interactive map, users can see where properties of different types are located in the city.
 By clicking on a property's pin, users can see images of the building from the street view or find more detailed information.
 If multiple properties are grouped in the same area, the information window allows users to click through the properties using the front and back arrows in the upper right hand corner of the pop-up window.

-Information in the DC Preservation Catalog is drawn from HUD and other administrative data sources, supplemented by personal observations.
+Information in the DC Preservation Catalog is drawn from HUD and other national and local administrative data sources, supplemented by personal observations of Preservation Network members.
 Because of delays in updating and reporting, these sources may not always reflect the current status of the property.
 While efforts are made to ensure its accuracy and completeness, the Catalog may not be comprehensive and is continually being updated and improved.

 Users may report any omissions or inaccuracies in the Catalog by contacting DCPres@urban.org.

 Initially developed by the National Low Income Housing Coalition, the DC Preservation Catalog is now being maintained by NeighborhoodInfo DC and the Coalition for Nonprofit Housing and Economic Development.